 Changing the gearing can improve or degrade your car’s performance.
 The best tactic is to make minor adjustments in the gearing ratio and test the performance difference until you find a combination that works for you.

-Don’t go to extremes in gearing ratios on your RC car, or you may risk burning out your motor, ESC, or both.
+A word of warning, however.
+Don’t go to extremes in gearing ratios on your RC car.
+You may risk burning out your motor, ESC, or both.